nasa-lambda/skyviewer/README.txt

 => Compiling

-This version was developed this on a RedHat Enterprise Linux system and it has been successfully built on a Microsoft Windows XP system and on a Mac OSX 10.6 system.
+An older version of this software has been successfully built on a Microsoft Windows XP system and on a Mac OSX 10.6 system.

    Unix Build Instructions:

 Ungzip and untar the file in a convenient location, qmake and make:

-tar xfz skyviewer-1.0.1.tar.gz
+tar xfz skyviewer.tar.gz
-cd skyviewer-1.0.1/
+cd skyviewer/
 qmake
 make